Need frosting for a mug cake but don't want to make a full batch of buttercream? This Mug Cake Frosting is a perfect small-batch buttercream recipe.

 This frosting does not have to be only vanilla.
 Substitute your favorite flavorings to change it up a bit.
 Here are some suggestions

-- Chocolate: Add a tbsp of cocoa powder.
+- Chocolate: Add a tablespoon of cocoa powder.

-- Strawberry: Add a tbsp of crushed freeze-dried strawberries
+- Strawberry: Add a tablespoon of crushed freeze-dried strawberries

-- Lemon: Add 1 tsp of lemon extract
+- Lemon: Add 1 teaspoon of lemon extract

-- Orange: Add 1 tsp of orange extract
+- Orange: Add 1 teaspoon of orange extract

 A couple of tips to help your frosting turn out amazing.